stijn-dejongh/ars-rethorica/manuscript/book1chapter11.md

 much and accomplished much, he afterwards takes pleasure even in his sorrows when he recalls them. [^^10_7] The reason of this is that even to be free from evil is pleasant.
 Things which we hope for are pleasant, when their presence seems likely to afford us great pleasure or advantage, without the accompaniment of pain.
 In a word, all things that afford pleasure by their presence as a rule also afford pleasure when we hope for or remember them.
-Wherefore even resentment is pleasant, as Homer said of anger that it is Far sweeter than dripping honey; [^^10_8] for no one feels resentment against those whom vengeance clearly cannot overtake, or those who are far more powerful than he is; against such, men feel either no resentment or at any rate less.
+Wherefore even resentment is pleasant, as Homer said of anger that it is *"Far sweeter than dripping honey"*;[^^10_8] for no one feels resentment against those whom vengeance clearly cannot overtake, or those who are far more powerful than he is; against such, men feel either no resentment or at any rate less.

 Most of our desires are accompanied by a feeling of pleasure, for the recollection of a past or the hope of a future pleasure creates a certain